-People with food allergies, chronic food sensitivities, lectin sensitivity, or autoimmune disorders will need to modify this diet to align with their specific needs and health status.
-This may require complete elimination or reduction of certain food groups (legumes, grains).
+People with food allergies, chronic food sensitivities, lectin sensitivity, or autoimmune disorders may need to modify this diet to align with their specific needs and health status.
+Work with your doctor to develop the ideal diet for your health needs.

-Read more about the lectin avoidance diet and why lectins are bad in this SelfHacked post.
+Read more about the lectin avoidance diet and why lectins may be harmful in this SelfDecode post.

 Limitations and Caveats

-The MIND diet benefits have mostly only been shown in observational studies, so it’s not possible to tease apart the cause and effect.
-Replication of the findings in clinical studies is needed to confirm the association between this diet and improvements in cognition and Alzheimer’s and dementia prevention [R].
+The MIND diet benefits have mostly only been shown in observational studies, so it’s not possible to tease apart whether there is cause and effect.
+Replication of the findings in clinical studies is needed to confirm the association between this diet and improvements in cognition and Alzheimer’s and dementia prevention .

-Other lifestyle-related factors strongly associated with risk of Alzheimer disease, dementia and cognitive decline (physical activity, sleep quality) should be accounted for in future studies to allow for a more holistic approach to disease prevention [R, R, R].
+Other lifestyle-related factors strongly associated with Alzheimer’s disease, dementia and cognitive decline (physical activity, sleep quality) should be accounted for in future studies to allow for a more holistic approach to disease prevention [128, 129, 130].

 Genetic Predispositions (APOE Status)

 Carriers of the ApoE4 allele and women may need to modify the MIND diet to further reduce alcohol and/or red and processed meat intake.